Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/debugging-pytest.md

 The image below is an example of a test in VS code which is failing.

 ![Failing test](../assets/vs-code-debugger/failing-test-vs-code.png)
+*Fig. An example of a failing test in VS Code.*

 While the image below shows another test which passes.
 Notice the checkmarks next to `Run Test` and `Debug Test`.

 ![Passing test](../assets/vs-code-debugger/passing-test-vs-code.png)
+*Fig. An example of a passing test in VS Code*

 You can then add breakpoints and use watches to examine why the test is not passing.